thiagola92/bone-ik/README.md

 - Download latest release
 - Extract `addons` directory from ZIP
 - Move `addons` directory to your project directory
-  - If your project already have an `addons` directory, copy `addons/la_ik` to your project `addons`
+  - If your project already have an `addons` directory, copy `addons/bone_ik` to your project `addons`
 - Open Godot project
 - Go to `Project > Project Settings... > Plugins`
-  - You should be seeing LaIK plugin there, otherwise something was done wrong
+  - You should be seeing BoneIk plugin there, otherwise something was done wrong
-- Check `Enable` in LaIK plugin
+- Check `Enable` in BoneIK plugin
 - Restart Godot

 # Good and Bad